 - Email or Post a copy of your Handicap Certificate along with an up to date Playing Record to the handicap committee.
 Please note that only handicap certificates less than 6 months old will be accepted by the Handicap Committee.

 - Upon receipt of a valid certificate, your handicap is assigned onto our Golfnet System and your new Swipe Card will be available for collection in the clubhouse.

-- It is imperative that you dispose your old GUI Card from your previous club, as you are only permitted to have one home club.
+- It is imperative that you dispose your old ILGU Card from your previous club, as you are only permitted to have one home club.